joshbegley/nyt-latest/README.md

 `Readers discuss Zohran Mamdani’s election as mayor of New York, and have plenty of advice for him.
 Also: Thoughts about exercise.`\
 https://nytimes.com/2025/11/13/opinion/zohran-mamdani-new-york.html

-**In Matt Gaetz Scandal, Circumstances Left Girl Vulnerable to Exploitation**\
+**In Matt Gaetz Scandal, Circumstances Left Teen Vulnerable to Exploitation**\
-`A teenager with a homeless parent wanted money for braces and ended up having sex for money with powerful men.
+`A 17-year-old with a homeless parent wanted money for braces and ended up having sex for money with powerful men.
 She wants the public to have a fuller understanding of how she was victimized.`\
 https://nytimes.com/2025/11/13/us/politics/in-matt-gaetz-scandal-circumstances-left-girl-vulnerable-to-exploitation.html

 **Starbucks Workers Strike at Dozens of U.S. Stores on ‘Red Cup Day’**\